 Putting it another way, they couldn’t take no for an answer.
 Now, maybe they were worried near beer would be “needled” with illicit alcohol.
 This did occur in fact, but the illicit drinking phenomenon went much deeper than that.

 A few books of this type were published, some photo-illustrated.
 They stand as curios of the Volstead era.
 One wonders if anti-drink campaigners sought to expose the “blind pigs” – the true drinking dens.
 Maybe hefty bouncers and Tommy guns dissuaded them.

 Either way, widespread sub rosa drinking during Prohibition put the lie to the decorous world the militants of Prohibition had wished on America.

 In the image below from Corradini’s book, we see in 1924 on the site of a former saloon a spaghetti restaurant.
 The site as it appears today is also shown for contrast.
 Despite changes to the facade the building is recognizably the same.
 Note the trap door on the sidewalk, just behind the “Do Not Enter” notice.
 That is where beer barrels were lowered to the basement before Prohibition clanged down on America harder than any trap-door did on a Manhattan sidewalk.

 I know Manhattan pretty well, and can see now how many corner restaurants and groceries in the sandstone and brick buildings were once saloons.

 Note re images: the first image above was sourced from the book referenced in the text (from HathiTrust).
 The second is from this New York real estate listing.
-All trade marks and other intellectual property to or in such images belong to their lawful owners or authorized users.
-Images are believed available for educational and historical purposes.
+All intellectual property therein belongs to their lawful owners, as applicable.
+Images used for educational and historical purposes.
 All feedback welcomed.